 Pregnancy and hormone changes can affect your skin, and many women feel tired and unattractive during this unsettled time.
 Pregnant patients may seek out cosmetic procedures to help them feel more youthful and appear more rested.
-And those who routinely receive BOTOX® often ask my Dallas staff if they can continue treatment throughout their pregnancy.
+And those who routinely receive BOTOX® often ask if they can continue treatment throughout their pregnancy.

 How Injectables Work